Sports Visa Sponsorship Jobs in Illinois

 Which sports companies sponsor visas in Illinois?

-Major professional teams like the Chicago Bears, Bulls, Blackhawks, Cubs, White Sox, and Fire regularly sponsor H-1B and O-1 visas for specialized roles.
+Major professional teams like the Chicago Bears, Bulls, Blackhawks, Cubs, White Sox, and Fire regularly sponsor H-1B visa and O-1 visas for specialized roles.
 University athletic departments at Northwestern, University of Illinois, DePaul, and Illinois State also sponsor visas for coaching, sports medicine, and analytics positions.
 Sports marketing agencies and facility management companies in Chicago provide additional sponsorship opportunities.

 Which visa types are most common for sports roles in Illinois?